-How to Build a Seesaw
+How to Build a Sandbox

 Determine the location and position for the sandbox, then spray-paint the outline on the ground.
 This sandbox measured roughly 4 feet by 8 feet; adjust dimensions as needed for a different sandbox size.